 When visiting warm climates, USDA hardiness zones 9 and higher, you may be in awe of evergreen prostrate rosemary covering rock walls or dense hedges of evergreen upright rosemary.
-Travelling just slightly north into zones 7 or 8, you will find a dramatic difference in the growth and use of rosemary plants.
-While a few varieties of rosemary plants are labelled as hardy down to zone 7, the growth of these plants will be nothing like the dense full growth of rosemary plants in warmer climates.
+Traveling just slightly north into zones 7 or 8, you will find a dramatic difference in the growth and use of rosemary plants.
+While a few varieties of rosemary plants are labeled as hardy down to zone 7, the growth of these plants will be nothing like the dense full growth of rosemary plants in warmer climates.
 Continue reading to learn more about growing rosemary in zone 7.

 Choosing Hardy Rosemary Plants

 Rosemary is an evergreen perennial in zones 9 or higher native to the Mediterranean.
 Upright varieties of rosemary are considered more cold hardy than prostrate varieties.
 Rosemary prefers to grow in hot, arid climates with intense sunlight.
 They cannot tolerate wet feet, so proper drainage is essential.

 In cooler zones, rosemary is usually grown as an annual or in a container that can be moved outdoors in summer and taken indoors for winter.
 Prostrate rosemary plants are used in hanging baskets or planted to cascade over the lips of large pots or urns.